ilya-dev/belt/README.md

 ## Installation

-In case you want to try it out:
+In case you want to try it out, run:

-`composer require ilya/belt:1.0.0`
+`php composer.phar require "ilya/belt:1.*"`

+That will add Belt to your project as a Composer dependency.

 ## Example